ratelsoft/examina.io-api-docs/docs/client/Embedding-The-Client-App.md

 > The client widget script requires your API Public Key or the script would not be loaded on the page.

 The next thing you need to do is to add an anchor tag with the link to the exam and the class `examina-io-client-widget`.
-If Javascript is enabled on page, the achor tag will be replaced with an iframe that loads the exam page.
-You can get the link to an Exam from the Manager application as show below or using an API endpoint.
+If Javascript is enabled on the page, the achor tag will be replaced with an iframe that loads the exam page.
+You can get the link to an Exam from the Manager application as show below or by using an API endpoint.

 ![Getting an Exam Link](../../assets/images/manager_exam_details.jpg)

 If you click to open the Exam in another tab, you can get the link from the address bar.
 The code snippet below shows how one may include the exam link on their website.
-You can design around it and apply a few more styles which we will talk about next.
+You can design around it and apply a few more attributes which we will talk about next.

 ```html
 ...